Get our free email newsletter

 Perhaps the subtitle of this month’s “View from the Chalkboard” can best be called “In Compliance” – more than just a magazine name! …..or it can be put another way, “What is the importance of EMC Standards in an EMC Curriculum”?

 Regardless of the title, it turns out that the topic of EMC standards is not typically part of a university-based EMC curriculum.
-This is interesting, since EMC standards are important (and many times are a requirement) to demonstrate that a product not only has met its “functional” characteristics, but that the product complies to various types of EMC standards.
+This is interesting, since EMC standards are important (and many times are a requirement) to demonstrate that a product not only has met its “functional” characteristics, but that the product complies with various types of EMC standards.
 These standards may range from those designed to ensure customer satisfaction to those that are legal requirements imposed by national governments.
-Unfortunately, many times the concept of requiring products to meet or comply with various engineering standards is seen as an unneeded and an undesired sequence of steps in “checking the box” in a product’s design, development, and production.
+Unfortunately, many times the concept of requiring products to meet or comply with various engineering standards is seen as an unneeded and undesired sequence of steps in “checking the box” in a product’s design, development, and production.
 Ironically, it’s actually the opposite situation.

 Our modern society has developed many inventions and innovations to make our lives simpler and more efficient.
 A key to the success of these inventions and innovations is the ability to use standards to ensure the reliable and safe operation of these devices.
-It also turns out that the standards themselves can also spur innovation and development across a wide range of systems and ensure new technology meets user (or customer) requirements.
-Over the next several paragraphs I will highlight some of the resources that are available to help EMC educators become familiar with the concept of EMC standards, and I will provide information on where to go for additional resources to help include standards education in an EMC curriculum.
+It also turns out that the standards themselves can spur innovation and development across a wide range of systems and ensure new technology meets user (or customer) requirements.
+Over the next several paragraphs, I will highlight some of the resources that are available to help EMC educators become familiar with the concept of EMC standards, and I will provide information on where to go for additional resources to help include standards education in an EMC curriculum.

 - Partner Content -

-One of the best places to start is the IEEE Standards association website.
+One of the best places to start is the IEEE Standards Association website.
 This is the organization that has responsibility for all types of standards that the IEEE is concerned with.
 Much of the modern world of electrical and electronic systems is built upon IEEE standards, such as data bus definition (IEEE 488), and, of course, one of the most common “consumer” used standards, IEEE 802, standards for wireless communications.

 Realizing that education in standards development and their use is important, there is another IEEE resource called the “EAB/SA Standards Education Committee”.